jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 ```
 Some creatures can have more "HP" (or "HTK", hits to kill if you prefer) than it's HD, for a better challenge.

-Player characters on the other hand roll their HP on the Character Creation, and each time they level up they roll 1d6 for each HD, the result will be their new HP if it's greater than their previous HP.
+Player characters on the other hand roll their HP on the Character Creation, and each time they level up they roll 1d6+HD, the result will be their new HP if it's greater than their previous HP.

 This greater HP is about the force, their luck in surviving more than the average, and to mitigate the high number of troops and droid blasters aiming on them all the time during the game.
 ```